nguidajohnson/website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Ph.D.
-Candidate in Economics
+  - course: Ph.D. in Economics
     institution: Boston University
     year: 2023
   - course: M.S. in Economics